cephen/foxglove/README.md

 - Spawn at randomised intervals until the level's boss is defeated
 - Can use either melee or magic
-- Some enemies will spawn carrying an item that grants them additional effects, making them more dangerous but also more valuable
+- [Stretch Goal] Some enemies will spawn carrying an item that grants them additional effects, making them more dangerous but also more valuable

 ### Player Actions